Abbey church of Saint-Antoine-l'Abbaye: Architecture

 The interior architecture indicates that it was modeled on that of northern France (see plan of the church).

 The lower part of the chevet, probably the beginning of an older building, is semicircular, but, from the first floor, the apse is five-sided.
 A triforium was built above the relief arches.
 The apse continues with the two straight spans of the choir.
-The choir is covered with three ribbed vaults, the first two bays have a barlong plan and the third rests on eight common branches with the apse.
+The choir is covered with three ribbed vaults, the first two bays have am oblong plan and the third rests on eight common branches with the apse.

 The triumphal arch is at the limit between the choir and a narrow, non-projecting transept of which two towers were to load the extremities, but of which only the northern one was started.
 Each of the braces gives access to two square chapels to the east.
 Those on the south side were enlarged by the construction of the sacristy, in the 14th century, and the Chapel of Consolation, from the 15th century.

 The seven-bay nave is flanked by side aisles onto which open the square side chapels.

 The choir has a three-storey elevation.
 The architect who built the nave keeping the same elevation.
 The same cord separates the floors.
 The general layout has been retained: